Checked March 2024

 Everyone becomes resistant to repeated use of the same chemotherapy drugs, including monoclonal antibodies such as rituximab and obinutuzumab (Gazyva).

-New drugs such as ibrutinib and idelalisib (Zydelig), including T-cell immunotherapies (still in trial) are intended for ongoing use.
-However, as expected, early indications are that resistance sets in with accumulating side-effects causing the survivor’s normal cell population to malfunction.
+New drugs such as ibrutinib and idelalisib (Zydelig), including some T-cell immunotherapies (still in trial) are intended for ongoing use.
+However, as expected, early indications are that resistance sets in with accumulating side effects causing the survivor’s normal cell population to malfunction.

-[Note: Ibrutinib abd idelalisib (Zydelig) have now been discontinued in many applications, primarily due to adverse side-effects].
+[Note: Ibrutinib and idelalisib (Zydelig) have now been discontinued in many applications, primarily due to “off-target” serious side effects].

 The best way around this problem is to improve the health of our normal cell population.
-Research from 2004 indicates that the survivor’s tumor “microenvironment” is the main factor determining overall survival time with follicular lymphoma, not the number, sequence or type of treatments taken.
+Research going back to 2004 indicates that the survivor’s tumor “microenvironment” is the main factor determining overall survival time with follicular lymphoma, not the treatments taken.

 A “healthy” microenvironment arises from the creation of favorable gene expression in our healthy cells.